NeroReflex/Gishiki/Documentation/docs/index.md

 Gishiki means 'ritual' in japanese, this name was chosen because this framework will help you to perform the ritual of creation and deployment of web digital contents.

-Due to its design this framework won't force you to use its features: you are completely free of using it as you wish, even if that breaks up MVC principles and/or uses a custom ORM.
+Due to its design, this framework won't force you to use its features: you are completely free to use it as you wish, even if that breaks up MVC principles and/or uses a custom ORM.

 Gishiki is so fast to deploy that you don't even need to configure it to get started!